mrmartin/mrmartin.github.io/_posts/2016-09-29-what-is-this.markdown

 - write this post to see that it works

-For my next trick, I'd like to set up a photo gallery, and some stati non-post pages including some personal info, like a list of publications, online references, favourite books and so on.
+For my next trick, I'd like to set up a photo gallery, and edit the about page to contain some personal info, like a list of publications, online references, favourite books and so on.